guidance-guarantee-programme/pension_guidance/content/take_cash_in_chunks.md

 Your pension provider will take off the [tax you owe](/tax#How your tax is paid) before they pay you the cash.

-You may pay emergency tax when you take cash from your pot.
-If your provider doesn’t reimburse you automatically, you can claim it back from HM Revenue and Customs.
+%You may pay emergency tax when you take money from your pot which you can claim back.%

+If your provider doesn’t pay your emergency tax back automatically, you can claim it back from HM Revenue and Customs.

 ## Scams